The importance of asking questions (the right questions) is one of the foundations of my work.

 What’s our first step?

-Then really important: what are you learning from this?
+Then, really importantly: what are you learning from this?

-An A3 document is not a static document, but you continue to revise as you go through and learn from it.
+An A3 document is not a static document.
+It’s iterative — one you continue to revise as you go through and learn.

 Starting with context — what leads you to be focused on this problem?
 Why is it important to you?